AMAscientist5/Cow-Hut-Backend/README.md

 Response: The  newly created order object.

 Implementation a transactional operation for buying a cow.
 When a user requests to buy a cow, simulated a `transaction` process without involving an actual payment gateway.
-Upon successful transaction simulation, updated the cow's status as sold, transfer money from buyer to seller account, and provide appropriate response messages.
+Upon successful transaction simulation, updated the cow's status as sold, transfer money from buyer to seller account, and provided appropriate response messages.

 Steps:

 - The user initiates a purchase order using the "api/v1/orders" POST API.
-- Check that the user has enough money in their account to buy the cow.
+- System will Check the user has enough money in their account to buy the cow.
-- If the user needs more money, show an error message.
+- If the user needs more money, would show an error message.
-- If the user has enough money, begin the buying process (start a transaction).
+- If the user has enough money, begin the buying process (would start a transaction).
 This involves a few steps:
-- Change the cow's label from 'for sale' to 'sold out'.
+- WIll Change the cow's label from 'for sale' to 'sold out'.
 - Deduct the cost of the cow from the buyer's budget
 - Put the same amount of  cost into the seller's income
 - Make an entry in the orders collection
 - Commit transaction
 - End transaction session
 - If any error happens abort the transaction